-Dorothy Dearborn was born in Saint John, to Huia and Kenneth Ryder on 22 July 1927.
+Dorothy Dearborn was born on July 22, 1927, in Saint John, to Huia and Kenneth Ryder.
 She attended school in Saint John and graduated from Saint John High School.
-She had an extensive list of accomplishments as a writer, politician, television host, and active member of the Canadian Mental Health Association, she had an impressive array of accomplishments.
+As a writer, politician, television host, and active member of the Canadian Mental Health Association, she had an impressive array of accomplishments.

-Dorothy Dearborn first published a collection of poems and short stories in the 1950s.
-She learned much of what she knew about writing from a woman who held summer writing sessions at her home in New Hampshire.
-She learned by doing, and believed that this method of learning was “better than any university lecture”.
-She was a quick study and wrote many books, a number of which are devoted to ghosts and murders in New Brunswick.
+In the 1950s, Dearborn published her first collection of poems and short stories.
+She honed her writing skills by attending summer writing sessions at a woman’s home in New Hampshire.
+She believed that learning by doing was “better than any university lecture.”
+Throughout her career, she authored numerous books, many of which focused on ghosts and murders in New Brunswick.

-Some of her best-selling titles include: “New Brunswick Out of Body and Beyond!”
-(2004); “New Brunswick Haunted Houses and Other Tales of Strange and Eerie Events” (2000); “Gallows of New Brunswick” (1999); “New Brunswick Sea Stories: Phantom Ships and Pirate’s Gold, Shipwrecks and Iron Men” (1998); “Legends, Oddities and Mysteries (Including UFO Experiences!” in New Brunswick” (1996); “Madness and Murder in New Brunswick, Including You Be the Jury and More Unsolved Murders” (1995); “New Brunswick Ghosts!
+Some of her best-selling titles include “New Brunswick Out of Body and Beyond!”
+(2004), “New Brunswick Haunted Houses and Other Tales of Strange and Eerie Events” (2000), “Gallows of New Brunswick” (1999), “New Brunswick Sea Stories: Phantom Ships and Pirate’s Gold, Shipwrecks and Iron Men” (1998), “Legends, Oddities and Mysteries (Including UFO Experiences!) in New Brunswick” (1996), “Madness and Murder in New Brunswick, Including You Be the Jury and More Unsolved Murders” (1995), “New Brunswick Ghosts!
 Demons!
 And Things That Go Bump in the Night!”
-(1994); and “Unsolved New Brunswick Murders” (1993).
-She had also written books about the history of New Brunswick, such as “An Anecdotal History of York and Sunbury Counties” (2002), “An Anecdotal History of Kings County, New Brunswick” (2001), and “True Stories: New Brunswick at War” (1997).
-Although her books have been popular successes in New Brunswick and the Maritimes, she explained, “It is not about how much money I make or what awards I win.
-I write because I love to write”.
+(1994), and “Unsolved New Brunswick Murders” (1993).
+She also wrote books on New Brunswick’s history, such as “An Anecdotal History of York and Sunbury Counties” (2002), “An Anecdotal History of Kings County, New Brunswick” (2001), and “True Stories: New Brunswick at War” (1997).
+Although her books were popular in New Brunswick and the Maritimes, she emphasized her love of writing over monetary gain or awards.

-Dorothy Dearborn made history when she became the first female city editor for a newspaper in Canada.
-She was employed by Saint John’s Telegraph-Journal and The Evening Times-Globe as a journalist.
-In this position, she did everything from manning the city Desk, the women’s editor’s job, to feature writing.
-She was a member of the Periodical Writers Association of Canada and had written as a freelancer for magazines as different as The Atlantic Advocate and the Financial Post.
+Dearborn made history as Canada’s first female city editor for a newspaper, working for Saint John’s Telegraph-Journal and The Evening Times-Globe as a journalist.
+She was a member of the Periodical Writers Association of Canada and contributed to various magazines as a freelancer.

-Besides her writing career, Dearborn was involved in television, politics, and the Canadian Mental Health Association.
-In the 1960s, she was the writer and host for a panel show called “Check and Double Check”.
-However, her television career was interrupted by her political career.
-She ran twice for a federal seat in the riding of Fundy-Royal; she also ran for office at the provincial level, but was unsuccessful in each of these attempts.
-In her work with the Canadian Mental Health Association, she initiated the “Forgotten Patient Project”, which has become an international endeavour, and she established the first school for the mentally challenged in Saint John, for which she was given an award from Mayfair Magazine.
-Her civic involvement had also included adult literacy and human rights campaigns.
-Until her death on 2 January 2016, she continued to write from her home in Hampton until her passing on January 2, 2016.
-She was married to Fred R. Dearborn and they had five children together.
+In addition to her writing career, Dearborn was involved in television, politics, and the Canadian Mental Health Association.
+In the 1960s, she wrote and hosted a panel show called “Check and Double Check.”
+Despite her television career, she also ran for federal and provincial office in the riding of Fundy-Royal, although unsuccessfully.
+As part of the Canadian Mental Health Association, she initiated the “Forgotten Patient Project,” which became an international effort, and founded the first school for the mentally challenged in Saint John, earning her an award from Mayfair Magazine.
+She also campaigned for adult literacy and human rights.
+Dearborn continued writing from her home in Hampton until her passing on January 2, 2016.
+She was married to Fred R. Dearborn, and they had five children together.